 This next process concerns putting oneself in someone else's shoes.
 It means considering how the other person feels and what they might be thinking.
 It is the ability to take someone else's perspective and understand the effect their viewpoint has on their emotions.

 Cultivating empathy between partners is an essential ingredient necessary for underlying change to occur between a distressed couple.
-If empathy is lacking your relationship, there are techniques to help you develop it.
-One method is the "speaker-listener" technique, where partners take turns as the "speaker" for three minutes of uninterrupted talking and then the "listener" only summarizes what is heard.
-Role-playing by taking turns "being each other" can also increase empathy.
-Spouses can relay to each other what they imagine it might feel like if they were experiencing the exact situation their spouse is experiencing.
-Although it may seem unnatural or awkward at first, eventually empathic responses become more spontaneous for couples who practice these techniques.
+If empathy is lacking in your relationship, there are techniques to help you develop it.
+One method is the "speaker-listener" technique, where partners take turns as the "speaker" for three minutes of uninterrupted talking, and then the "listener" only summarizes what is heard.
+Role-playing, by taking turns "being each other," can also increase empathy.
+Spouses can relay to each other what they imagine it might feel like if they were experiencing the exact situation, their spouse is experiencing.
+Although it may seem unnatural or awkward at first, eventually, empathic responses become more spontaneous for couples who practice these techniques.

 Empathy cannot be taught directly.
 It is something you experience, rather than something you do.
 You can, however, create an environment within your relationship that helps empathy develop.
 This involves promoting the empathic behaviors and processes reviewed above, self-awareness, nonjudgmental attitudes, positive regard for others, good active listening skills, and self-confidence.
 By developing the fertile ground for empathy to develop, you will be giving your relationship the chance to grow and strengthen.